Lakerfield/Lakerfield.Rpc/README.md

 # Lakerfield.Rpc

-Lakerfield.Rpc is a flexible RPC implementation for .NET, enabling remote procedure calls over WebSockets (with optional TCP support) using BSON for message serialization via the `Lakerfield.Bson` library.
+Lakerfield.Rpc is a flexible RPC implementation for .NET, enabling remote procedure calls over WebSockets (with optional TCP support) using BSON for message serialization via the `MongoDB.Bson / Lakerfield.Bson` library.

 ## Features